sherifButt/adv-web-scraper-api/memory-bank/activeContext.md

    - What is the most effective approach for testing browser automation?
 (Needs definition)
    - How can we simulate various CAPTCHA scenarios for testing?
 (Needs definition)
    - What metrics should we use to evaluate human emulation effectiveness?
 (Needs definition)
+   - How can the AI-generated config testing be made more robust (beyond basic error/data checks)?

 5. **Job Result Handling**
    - **Decision**: Retrieve results first from `StorageService`, fallback to `job.returnvalue`.
    - **Status**: Implemented in `/api/v1/jobs/:id`.
 Logging added to verify flow.
 Worker now explicitly returns results.
    - **Refinement Needed**: Confirm reliability based on log analysis.
 Decide on error handling if both methods fail.

+6. **AI Generation Refinement**
+    - Which LLM provides the best balance of cost and accuracy for config generation?
+    - How can prompt engineering be improved to handle more complex scraping scenarios?
+    - What are the best strategies for evaluating the success of an AI-generated test run?

 ## Current Blockers